 Who Should Visit AnMed Health’s AFib Clinic Anderson?

 AnMed Health’s AFib Clinic is for anyone who is newly diagnosed with this condition or who has had it for years.
-Once admitted, patients work with a care team of medical professionals who specialize in treating AFib.
+Once arrived at the clinic, patients work with a care team of medical professionals who specialize in treating AFib.

 The clinic staff will take a detailed history, and a healthcare professional will conduct a physical exam.
 A series of tests allow the care team to better understand each patient’s condition and cardiac health.